carbon-language/carbon-lang/lldb/docs/use/tutorial.rst

 your program.
 Similarly, a file and line breakpoint might result in multiple locations if that file and line were inlined in different places in your code.

-The logical breakpoint has an integer id, and it's locations have an id within their parent breakpoint (the two are joined by a ".", e.g. 1.1 in the example above.)
+The logical breakpoint has an integer id, and its locations have an id within their parent breakpoint (the two are joined by a ".", e.g. 1.1 in the example above.)